yslianTim/rhbm_gem/docs/developer/architecture/object-architecture.md

 3. filters bonds so only bonds whose endpoints belong to the chosen atom set survive
 4. transfers chain metadata, chemical component entries, and key systems into `ModelObjectParts`
 5. builds a `ModelObject` via `AssembleModelObject(...)`
-6. applies top-level metadata such as PDB id, EMD id, and resolution
+6. applies top-level metadata such as PDB id, EMD id, resolution, and resolution method

 The file formats that feed this workflow are: